Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Research Before Applying – Avoid too many hard inquiries by applying with lenders whose minimum requirements you meet.
 That way, you won’t have to apply with as many lenders.
 You can also get a loan quote to help you compare offers without having to undergo a credit inquiry.

-• Use Your Credit Responsibly – You can offset the effects of your hard inquiry by simply maintaining a clean credit report by paying off debt quickly, making regular payments, and keeping your credit utilization ratio low.
+• Use Your Credit Responsibly – You can offset the effects of your hard inquiry by simply maintaining a clean credit report.
+This involves paying off debt quickly, making regular payments, and keeping your credit utilization ratio low.

 What Is A Soft Credit Check?